Psalm 7

-Psalm 7 is the seventh psalm of the Book of Psalms, beginning in English in the King James Version: "O LORD my God, in thee do I put my trust: save me from all them that persecute me, and deliver me".
+Psalm 7 is the seventh psalm of the Book of Psalms, beginning in English in the King James Version: "O my God, in thee do I put my trust: save me from all them that persecute me, and deliver me".
 In Latin, it is known as "Domine Deus meus in te speravi".
 Its authorship is traditionally assigned to King David.
 The message in the psalm is that the righteous may seem weak, but ultimately will prevail against the wicked.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has been set to music, and has inspired hymns.

 Structure

 The seventh psalm is a Psalm of David, and one of the Lamentations of an individual.
 A possible outline the psalm is as follows: